Far-right politics in Croatia: Sports

-Ultranationalist Croats have shouted the slogan "Kill the Serb" during some sporting events.
-According to some Croatian media, a group of youths chanted this during a concert by Marko Perković Thompson.

-In January 2006, the Ustasha song "Jasenovac i Gradiška Stara" was played publicly during the interval of an international club volleyball match.
-Officials later attributed the incident to a single individual, and the police did not intervene.

-During a friendly 2006 match between Croatia and Italy in Livorno, a group of some 200 Croatian fans arranged themselves into a "human swastika" formation, with many also performing Nazi salutes, allegedly in response to leftist Italian fans jeering at the Croatian national anthem and waving Yugoslav communist flags.
-UEFA penalized the Croatian Football Federation for the incident.

-In 2007, Croatian football fans formed the letter U in a stadium during a match in Bosnia and Herzegovina.

 In October 2007, the Croatian newspaper Slobodna Dalmacija reported that NK Imotski's official clothing items featured Ustaša-related symbols (The letter U and the Independent State of Croatia-resembling coat of arms inside the letter.
 That was, in fact, the logo of the club's leading sponsor, the edile company gUj (meaning "Gojko Und Jure").
 Some historians and critics claim the symbols display is an open praising of the Ustaše.
 The club's president, Nediljko Tolo, said: "As long as the sponsor finances our club, we will carry those symbols on our dresses".
 In early November 2007, the Croatian Second League Association announced that NK Imotski violated FIFA, Croatian Football Federation rules and laws of the Republic of Croatia.
 NK Imotski had to end a sponsorship deal with gUj until the company changes its logo.
 NK Imotski had to find new uniforms for the players and remove all gUj advertisements around the stadium.